problem

 • REDUCED WASTE MANAGEMENT COSTS

-Current operating costs are approximately 25% less than the previous export waste to landfill costs. *As of December 2023
+By December 2023 operating costs were significantly less than the previous export waste to landfill costs.

 • CHANGE MANAGEMENT